davidinfante/Sistemas-Graficos/README.md

 - Hacer que la base de la grúa sea cuadrada en vez de circular. `Box base`
 - Hacer que la cuerda de la grúa sea más estrecha. `Thinner string`
 - Añadir un botón que permita eliminar cajas de la escena al hacer clic sobre ellas.
 Se sale de ese modo haciendo clic con el botón derecho. `Deleting Boxes`

+# P2 - Práctica 2 - Robot

+A simple game of a Robot that has to pick up items to gain health and obtain points.
+The green ones will heal and give you points.
+Red ones will decrease your health.

+- You can move with tank controls using the arrow keys or with a normal movement using wasd.
+- To change the perspective to first person press 'v' and press it again to change it back.